Wildland Fire Assessment Program

 Online Training: This four module course is available in the NVFC Virtual Classroom.

 WFAP Toolkit: The toolkit provides information and resources in a train-the-trainer format that can be used to teach the fundamentals of performing home assessments with and for residents living in communities that are susceptible to wildfires.
-(Having trouble downloading the file?
-Right click and choose save to open.)
+Participate in the online or in-person training to access the full Toolkit.

 Assessment Tools: These consist of the WFAP online checklist and online data-tracking system for a fire/EMS department to record how many assessments have been performed and recommendations made to residents.
 Assessment Tools instructions and additional information are covered in the training and Toolkit.